In the Trenches: Sales Compensation Plans that Work in the Real World

 Sales Compensation is basically performance-based compensation – exclusive of the base salary that a rep might receive – and is directly connected to the reps’ goals and milestones.

 A good Sales Compensation plan will tell the rep in clear terms what they need to do in order to earn more.
-By setting clear and realistic goals for sales reps, a Sales Compensation plan drives them towards profitability while also ensuring fair and equitable broad based compensation across the team.
+By setting clear and realistic goals between sales representative vs sales associate, a Sales Compensation plan drives them towards profitability while also ensuring fair and equitable broad based compensation across the team.

 If you are still wondering whether laying out your company’s goals clearly and communicating them with your sales team makes a difference, then this study from Mckinsey is for you: